joehowells/morland-cipher/README.md

 ## Method

-### Morland's New Method of Cryptography
+### Morland's *New Method of Cryptography*

-Morland's method is a type of columnar transposition cipher where the parameters of the cipher are encoded into the message itself.
+Morland's method is a type of columnar transposition cipher where the cipher parameters are encoded into the message itself.
 The basic procedure is:

 1. Write the plaintext message onto a rectangular grid.
 1. Complete the grid with "nulls" (dummy letters).
 1. Scramble the columns according to a key shared with the recipient (Methods 1–4).
 1. Write out the grid one column at a time.

-For decryption, this process is carried out in reverse, assuming that the key is known.
+For decryption, this procedure is carried out in reverse, assuming that the key is known.

-Rather than using a fixed number of columns based on a single key, Morland's method involves sharing a document with the recipient ahead of time: the Clavis Universalis.
-This document contains pre-agreed keys for grids that range from 1 to 34 columns.
-The number of columns and the number of nulls are encoded into the message before the start of the grid.
+Rather than relying on a fixed number of columns derived from a single key, Morland's method requires the sender and recipient to share a reference document in advance: the *Clavis Universalis* ("universal key").
+This document contains a set of pre‑agreed keys for grids ranging from 1 to 34 columns.
+In addition to the transposed text, the ciphertext encodes the grid dimensions, indicating which key to use.

 ### Finding the Key for Given Parameters